Skip to main content

 JR-document-editing-003

 The system SHALL generate incremental redlines showing only changes made since the previous AI-generated draft.
-Users can review the latest round of edits in isolation.

 2 test scenarios